juice-shop/multi-juicer/architecture.md

 - Admin endpoints for instance management (list, delete, restart)
 - Health and readiness probes for Kubernetes orchestration

+**LLM Gateway (optional)**
+- When `config.juiceShop.llm.enabled` is true, the balancer process runs an additional HTTP server on port `:8082` that proxies AI chatbot requests from Juice Shop instances to an upstream OpenAI-compatible API
+- Keeps the real LLM API key inside the balancer so it cannot be extracted via Juice Shop RCE challenges
+- On team creation, an HMAC-signed team token is stored in a per-team Kubernetes Secret and mounted as `LLM_API_KEY` in the Juice Shop pod; the gateway validates the token via the balancer's signing key, derives the team name, and substitutes the real API key before forwarding the request upstream
+- Extracts token usage from both JSON and SSE chat-completion responses and accumulates per-team input/output token counts in memory
+- A background flusher periodically writes accumulated usage to the team's deployment annotations (`multi-juicer.owasp-juice.shop/llmInputTokens`, `multi-juicer.owasp-juice.shop/llmOutputTokens`) using optimistic concurrency so multiple balancer replicas can coexist
+- Exposed cluster-internally only via the `multijuicer-llm-gateway` ClusterIP service; Juice Shop's `chatBot.llmApiUrl` is automatically rewritten to point at it

 **Observability**
 - Prometheus metrics endpoint for monitoring HTTP request counts and other metrics
 - Structured logging for operational visibility